 - Marriage to some other person at the time of the pretended marriage between the parties

 - Pregnancy of the wife by another person at the time of the marriage, if the husband did not know of such pregnancy

 - Spouses may seek divorce if it is discovered that they are related to each other

 - Incurable insanity

 For more than 60 years, Boyce Holleman & Associates has provided the community with competent and experienced legal counsel for divorce and family law matters.
-To schedule a free consultation with one of our dedicated lawyers, call us 24/7 at 228-863-3142 or via our convenient online form.
+To schedule a consultation with one of our dedicated lawyers, call us 24/7 at 228-863-3142 or via our convenient online form.
 We have flexible office hours, readily available parking and are located near public transportation.

 Credit cards accepted.
 La traducción es disponible para nuestros clientes que hablan español.